Table of contents

 • ad_personalization = Marketing

-The above types can also be read instead of Cookiebot’s categories.
-For this I made a new container, see attachment.
+The above types can also be read instead of Cookiebot's categories.
+For this I created a new container, see attachment.

 This container contains a template variable Consent State.
-This reads the status of cookie storage and returns“denied” or“granted.”
-For this, a separate variable must be created for each type.
-These can then be added as parameters to the Google Tags.
+This reads the status of the cookie storage and returns"denied" or"granted".
+A separate variable must be created for each type.
+These can then be added as parameters to the Google Tag.

 10. Upload new template (Web Container).

-To choose the Consent State by state, we need to upload a Templates.
-Go to Templates and click New.
+To choose the Consent State by state, we need to upload a Template.
+Go to Templates and click on New.

 create-new-template-gtm-web-container

-When you’re in the Templates Editor click on the 3 dots in the upper right corner and click import.
+When you are in the Template Editor click on the 3 dots at the top right and click import.

 template-editor-gtm-webcontainer-import-template